kdbeall/kdbeall.github.io/_posts/2023-09-01-Fucking-Docker.md

 ### **Namespaces**
-*C ontainers use namespaces to provide isolation.
+* Containers use namespaces to provide isolation.
 * Namespaces ensure that containers have their view of the system, without interfering with other containers.
 * Types: PID (process), NET (network), IPC (Interprocess Communication), MNT (mount), UTS (hostname), and USER (UIDs).